bpmn-io/bpmnlint-playground/README.md

 ## Run the Playground

-To open the playground in your browser type
+Open the playground in your browser

 ```
-npm install
-npm start
+npx bpmnlint-playground
 ```

+It will watch your local `.bpmnlintrc` as well as the `./rules` folder for changes and refresh the browser window accordingly.

 ## Features